- Location: North Dakota

 If you have some reason to question whether your license is still valid, you can always check your driving record.

 You must renew your license in person at any driver license site.

 You're not permitted to drive with an expired license.
-But you can wait up to one year after it expires to renew it without any penalties, except of course, the fines and points you are likely to incur if you're ticketed for driving on an expired license.
-If you wait longer than one year, you'll have to complete the testing process again.
+But you renew up to 1 year after it expires to renew it without any penalties, except of course, the fines and points you are likely to incur if you're ticketed for driving on an expired license.
+If you wait longer than 1 year, you'll have to complete the testing process again.
 You can verify your license status at any time by buying a copy of your driving record.